devsecops-workshop/workshop-guide/content/16-acm/_index.md

 - In OperatorHub search for the `Ansible Automation Platform` operator and install it using the default settings.
 - After installation has finished create an Automation Controller instance using the Operator, name it `automationcontroller`
-- When the instance is ready, look up `automationcontroller-admin-password` instance
+- When the instance is ready, look up `automationcontroller-admin-password` secret
 - Then look up the `automationcontroller` route, access it and login as user `admin` using the password from the secret
 - Apply a manifest or use the username/password login to the Red Hat Customer Portal and add a subscription